 A wonderful easy to grow variety; splendid arching silvery, spiny foliage is stunning in containers and gardens; green flower buds are cultivated and harvested as a vegetable; buttery rich flavor, a culinary delight

-Green Globe Artichoke is a perennial vegetable plant that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Green Globe Artichoke is a perennial vegetable plant that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces grayish green round flowers with creamy white flesh which are harvested from mid summer to mid fall.
 The flowers have a distinctive taste with a fleshy texture and a sweet fragrance.